IgniteUI/igniteui-docfx/en/components/grids_templates/row-drag.md

 }
 <div class="divider--half"></div>

-## Getting advantage of knowing the target row while dragging
+### Imporving UX in row drag scenarios

 Being able to obtain the row index which is currently below the cursor provides you with the opportunity to build rich custom functionalities and to improve the UX of your application.
 For example, you can change the drag ghost or display a drop indicator, based on the position of the dragged row over the grid.
 Another useful behavior that you can achieve that way is to scroll the grid up or down while dragging a row, when reaching the border of the grid.

 Below you can find example snippets of such custom implementation, however, you are not limited to those uses.

-### Changing the drag ghost based on cursor position
+#### Changing the drag ghost based on cursor position
-In the snippets below you see how you can change the text inside the drag ghost to display the name of the hovered row. `getCurrentRowIndex` function is doing the same as it does in the Row Reordering demo above.
+In the snippets below you see how you can change the text inside the drag ghost to display the name of the hovered row.

+First, you specify a template which you'd like to use for the drag ghost.
+The `dropName` property will dynamically change, getting the name of the row over which the cursor is hovering:

 ```html
 <ng-template igxRowDragGhost>